thierryiseli/Documentation.Automation.Pandoc/README.md

 ### Markdown to PDF

-Switch to the location of the cloned or copied repository:
+Switch to the location of the markdown files and powershell script:

 ```
-cd yourLocalRepositoryPath
+cd yourLocation
 ```

 Execute the following command on the Command Prompt (as administrator):